AdobeDocs/indesign-api-docs/README.md

 ```

 ## __Exposing your own APIs__
-Many times, the requirements of the end users are very specific and cannot be fulfilled in a generic manner.
-Some custom work may be needed to address these cases,.
+Many times, the end users' requirements are very specific and cannot be fulfilled in a generic manner.
+Some custom work may be needed to address these cases.

-InDesign APIs exposes a way for third- party developers to come onboard and deploy their custom scripts as end points.
-The script writer can define the custom attributes and values which will make sense for a particular endpoint.
+InDesign APIs expose a way for third-party developers to come on board and deploy their custom scripts as endpoints.
+The script writer can define the custom attributes and values that make sense for a particular endpoint.
 These can be done by deploying the capability bundle.
 To understand more about capabilities, their deployment and using them, please refer to this [documentation](Capability.md).

-There are few points which must be kept in mind while writing a script for InDesign APIs.
+There are a few points that must be kept in mind while writing a script for InDesign APIs.

 * To run a script with InDesign APIs, the script must be compatible to run with InDesignServer.
 However, any script that can be run on InDesignServer can't be run as is.

-* While writing a new script or modifing exisiting scripts for InDesign APIs, there are few nuances which the developer must takecare with respect to "input to the script" and "output" from script”.
+* While writing a new script or modifying existing scripts for InDesign APIs, there are a few nuances that the developer must take care of with respect to "input to the script" and "output" from the script”.
 These nuances are discussed in the next few sections.

 ### __Accepting input in custom script__

-* Case 1 : Script does not require any input/argument.
+* Case 1: The script does not require any input/argument.

-    In this case, system by default send string type argument named `"parameters"` as following:
+    In this case, the system by default sends string type argument named `"parameters"` as follows:
     ```json
     {
         "assets": [